opencontext/arches-via-docker/README.md

    ```

 ### Note:
-This approach will setup the most current stable version of Arches.
+This approach will setup the most current stable version of Arches (now v7.4.0).
 If you want to deploy Arches version 6 (specifically stable version 6.2.3), please switch to the `v6` branch of this repo, with:
    ```bash
    git checkout origin/v6
    ```